sendyhalim/laravel-modularizer/readme.md

 #Laravel 4 Modularizer
 ---

 Modularizer is a Laravel 4 plugin.
-Basically it is an artisan command creates module and auto validation repository based on given input.
+Basically it is an artisan command that creates module and auto validation repository based on given input.
 It is inspired by these amazing people:

 * [creolab's module](https://github.com/creolab/laravel-modules)